trenztechno/pos-backend/API_DOCUMENTATION.md

 ## Categories

-Categories organize items.
-Each vendor can create their own categories, and there are also global categories available to all vendors.
+Categories organize items. **Each vendor can only create and use their own categories.** Categories are vendor-specific and isolated - vendors cannot see or use categories from other vendors.

 ### Get All Categories